HyperNylium/mdnx-auto-dl/docs/config-options.md

     "series_id": {
         "season_id": {
             "blacklists": [
-                "*", // all other blacklists are ignored, since it means all episodes in the season are blacklisted.
+                "*", // all other blacklists are ignored, since this means all episodes in the season are blacklisted.
                 "episode_num", // that specific episode number is blacklisted from downloading, e.g. "3" means episode 3 is blacklisted.
                 "episode_num_start-episode_num_end" // all episodes between episode_num_start and episode_num_end (inclusive) are blacklisted from downloading, e.g. "1-3" means episodes 1, 2, and 3 are blacklisted.
             ],